Williamstown Football Club: Club Records

+Williamstown also holds the record for the highest ever score in Australian rules football, in any league and at any grade, with a 675 point win over Geelong West in a 1983 thirds division match.

 Team Of The Century

 Club song

-The club song is "Stand and Deliver".
+The club song is "Stand and Deliver", was written and performed by Mike Brady since 2009.

 Jumper

 The Williamstown Football Club's guernsey consists of a royal blue background with a diagonal yellow sash.